Questions and answers on monetary policy strategy

 The SNB maintains price stability by ensuring appropriate monetary conditions.
 This means keeping interest rates and the exchange rate aligned to the prevailing economic situation.
 Low interest rates promote the supply of money and credit to the economy, thereby increasing demand for goods and services, as well as investment.
 Over time, however, production capacity may become stretched, leading to a rise in the price level.
 Equally, there is the risk of imbalances on the financial and real estate markets.
 Conversely, rising interest rates lead to a shortage in the supply of money and credit, thereby holding back aggregate demand.
 This leads in turn to a fall in capacity utilisation and causes downward pressure on prices.
 Given Switzerland's strong integration in the global economy, the exchange rate influences both the price level via import prices, and the utilisation of production capacity via exports.

 As a rule, the SNB conducts a monetary policy assessment every quarter (in the middle of March, June, September and December) and decides on the monetary policy course.
 If circumstances so require, such decisions can also be made at other times.
 The SNB informs the public of its monetary policy decisions and the reasoning behind them.
-For its monetary policy decisions, the SNB analyses and assesses the economic and monetary situation (in particular the inflation outlook) in Switzerland.
-The monetary policy assessment is also based on the information gathered and evaluated by the SNB during its company talks (Questions and answers on regional economic relations).
+For its monetary policy decisions, the SNB analyses the economic and monetary situation (in particular the inflation outlook) in Switzerland.
+The monetary policy assessment is also based on the information gathered and evaluated by the SNB during its company talks (cf. Questions and answers on regional economic relations).
 Special attention is paid to economic developments abroad because they play an important role for a country like Switzerland with its strong international integration.
 Based on this comprehensive analysis, the SNB draws up an inflation forecast and decides whether its monetary policy is to remain unchanged, or be tightened or eased.
 As a rule, monetary policy decisions are taken with regard to interest rates.
 But this is not always the case.
 If necessary, the SNB can also take non-interest rate related decisions - examples include the introduction of the minimum exchange rate on 6 September 2011 and its discontinuation on 15 January 2015, and the establishment of the SNB COVID-19 refinancing facility (CRF) in March 2020.
-The SNB implements its decisions through its monetary policy instruments (Questions and answers on monetary policy implementation).
-The latest monetary policy decisions are available at Monetary policy for the current year.
+The SNB implements its decisions through its monetary policy instruments (cf. Questions and answers on monetary policy implementation).
+The latest monetary policy decisions are available at Monetary policy by year.

 Price stability is an important prerequisite for growth and prosperity.
 It means that money retains its value over time and prices can optimally fulfil their informative function for decisions regarding output and consumption.
 By seeking to keep prices stable, the SNB creates an environment in which businesses can make plans on a reliable basis and fully exploit their production potential.